<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=u84Bm1akGFL1N8" style="display:none" height="1" width="1" alt="">

-In a recent Gartner survey of 127 company leaders, 82% of respondents said they intend to permit remote working some of the time once employees are able to return to the workplace.
-With so much work happening off-site, companies will have to rethink how they use their office space.
-To get the most out of conference rooms and huddle rooms, organizations will be designing spaces for a dispersed work force that isn’t on-site full-time.
+In a recent Gartner survey of 127 company leaders, 82% of respondents said they permit remote working some of the time.
+With so much work happening off-site, companies are rethinking how they use their office space.
+To get the most out of conference rooms and huddle rooms, organizations are designing spaces for a dispersed work force that isn’t on-site full-time.
 So let’s take a look at the four keys of hybrid office planning.

 Evaluating Real Estate